laravel/spark-docs/teams.md

 However, by default, when a user does not belong to any teams, they will be redirected to a warning notice informing them that they should create a team to continue using the application.
 To view this notice, simply register a test user, delete all of their teams, and then attempt to access the application `/home` URI.
 This redirection is provided by the `VerifyUserHasTeam` middleware.

-### Identifying teams by path

-If you'd like to handle switching between teams in a GitHub-like manner using a team handle in the URL you may use the following option:
+<a name="accessing-teams-by-path"></a>
+## Accessing Teams By Path

+Spark also supports disabling the "team switcher" located in the top-right navigation menu and allowing you to have full customization of determining which team a user is currently viewing.
+To enable this option, call the `Spark::identifyTeamsByPath()` option in the `boot` method of your `SparkServiceProvider`:

     Spark::identifyTeamsByPath();

-This option will add a new field while creating teams for the slug, you can use this slug to have a unique URL for each team in which users can visit to move between teams.
+Once this option has been enabled, the team creation screen will include a new field where the user may choose a team "slug" that can be used in your application's route URIs to identify the team resources the user wishes to view.
+The team slug must be unique across your entire application for each time.
+Validation rules to ensure this uniqueness are already included in Spark.
+Once this option has been enabled you might define application routes like so in order to determine which team a user wishes to view:

+    Route::get('/{team_slug}/projects', 'ProjectController@index');

 <a name="team-roles"></a>
 ## Team Roles